Sunderland summer transfer window 2025: Top targets, budget, most likely signings and priority positions

 Top targets

-Understanding the lack of Premier League experience in their current first-team squad, Sunderland are reportedly considering a move for Ajax midfielder Jordan Henderson, who is said to be open to a Stadium of Light switch following initial talks with the newly-promoted club.
+Given the lack of Premier League experience in their current first-team squad, Sunderland had reportedly been considering a move for former Liverpool captain Jordan Henderson, but the ex-Black Cats player agreed to join Brentford on a free transfer.

 Budgets

-As shown by the story of Ipswich Town over the past year, spending over £100m during the summer transfer window does not guarantee a relegation-free campaign in the Premier League, meaning that Sunderland need to be shrewd and ambitious in equal measure during the market ahead of 2025-26.
+As shown by a number of promoted sides over the years, spending big during the summer transfer window does not guarantee a relegation-free campaign in the Premier League, and Sunderland need to be shrewd and ambitious in equal measure as they prepare for 2025-26.

-Earning North of £200m courtesy of their playoff triumph at Wembley in late May, the Black Cats are expected to spend a nine-figure sum on incomings this summer, given that their squad needs an influx of top-flight ability and experience ahead of the big kickoff in August.
+After pocketing north of £200m courtesy of their playoff triumph at Wembley in late May, the Black Cats have already reached the £100m mark on incomings this summer, hoping to add top-flight ability and experience to the squad ahead of the big kickoff in August.

 Rarely splashing out on signings since relegation from the Premier League in 2017, the North-East club are in a better position with Profit & Sustainability Rules (PSR) than their fellow newly-promoted sides, giving Le Bris's men a key advantage over Leeds United and Burnley.